The Community Brain

 Plans for the future

-The partnership is currently being mapped so that there is a good overview of all the activities involved and any crossovers.
-This will also enable documentation of the various collaborations and help to develop better understanding of the benefit this partnership brings to local and regional communities and maximise impact for the future.
+The partnership is currently being mapped to provide a good overview of all the activities involved and any crossovers.
+This will enable documentation of the various collaborations.
+It will also help develop better understanding of the benefit the partnership brings to local and regional communities and maximise its future impact.

 We are delighted with the relationship we have developed with Kingston University across many courses and disciplines.
 The knowledge and input from staff, alongside the energy, enthusiasm and ideas from students, has been a constant source of stimulus and benefit.
 It has enabled us to be more ambitious in our work and develop a greater understanding of it.
 It is a real and true partnership – this is demonstrated by the number of students who continue their relationship with us long after their course involvement has finished.
 We believe it has altered a lot of other partners' impressions of universities by demonstrating their very real value and contribution locally."